jayachandradora/DesignPattern/Contents.md

 A fully initialized instance to be copied or cloned
 #### Singleton
 A class of which only a single instance can exist

+## Structural design patterns
+These design patterns are all about Class and Object composition.
+Structural class-creation patterns use inheritance to compose interfaces.  <br>
+Structural object-patterns define ways to compose objects to obtain new functionality. <br>

+#### Adapter
+Match interfaces of different classes
+#### Bridge
+Separates an object’s interface from its implementation
+#### Composite
+A tree structure of simple and composite objects
+#### Decorator
+Add responsibilities to objects dynamically
+#### Facade
+A single class that represents an entire subsystem
+#### Flyweight
+A fine-grained instance used for efficient sharing
+#### Private Class Data
+Restricts accessor/mutator access
+#### Proxy
+An object representing another object